craftcms/docs/docs/getting-started-tutorial/configure/README.md

 Now that we have a working Craft installation, it’s time to explore some of its powerful content modeling features.

-In this section, we will:
+In the next few sections, we will:

 1. Review Craft’s native content types;
 1. Create a space to author blog posts and add custom fields;